 Let’s say that you own a business that manufactures buggy whips.
 The industry has been declining since Henry Ford starting mass-producing the Model T. It’s not a particularly innovative product and certainly doesn’t have much growth potential.
 As such, there are probably very few potential buyers out there.

 Now let’s say that the machinery required to make your buggy whip is very expensive and can be re-purposed to make many other modern products.
 And you own it free and clear.

 As a business owner, you have many options to consider as part of your exit planning process.
 You need to be clear on exactly why you want to exit.
 You have to take that into consideration when deciding which exit strategy is the best fit.
 You’ll also need to consider how your employees will react and how your chosen exit will affect their lives.

 Strategic vs Financial Buyers

 If you plan to sell your business, exit planning requires identifying potential suitors.
 There are two types of buyers that you will work with.
 These are Strategic Buyers and Financial Buyers.
-Each have their own motivations for acquiring your company that you should understand before pursuing any one strategy.
+Each has their own motivations for acquiring your company that you should understand before pursuing any one strategy.

 Strategic buyers are interested in buying your business to add value to their existing operations.
 Their interest goes beyond simple financial considerations and is often driven by how your company fits into their long-term business plan.
 They may be a direct competitor, a supplier or even a customer.

 This type of buyer can be beneficial because they will often have the expertise to take over your business without requiring you to stay on.
 They also may be willing to pay a premium above the industry standard multiple because of the strategic value in adding your business to their own.

 This opens up your pool of potential buyers significantly.
 This also means that your business has to be structured in a way that it can operate on its own.
 A business that requires the buyer to have specific technical knowledge in order to operate it is not going to be a good fit for a financial buyer.

 This will give you the largest possible pool of potential buyers.
 A large buyer pool will help you sell your business more easily for the highest potential price and/or best possible terms.
 In order to do that, you need to build your business with that in mind and create the conditions so that it can run on autopilot as much as possible.

 You need to be able to document the ability of your business to produce profits now and into the future.
 The more confident a buyer is in this, the less they will need to discount their offer to account for risk.
 Professional record-keeping is an absolute must if you want to inspire confidence with a buyer.

 Are you in a growth industry?
 Because buyers are purchasing a future income stream, they need to know what the future growth of your business looks like.
-A high growth potential in a growing industry is much more attractive than a declining potential in a mature industry.
+High growth potential in a growing industry is much more attractive than a declining potential in a mature industry.

 Dependence on Employees, Customers and Suppliers

 Do you have dependency issues?
 Having a small number of employees, customers and/or suppliers that your business can’t function without puts you in a position of weakness.
 Develop the talent of your team so you can spread the responsibility around.
 Make it so you’re not reliant on one rock-star employee.

 Does your business generate cash, or does it consume it?
 When you sell your business, the buyer will be writing two checks.
 One to you for the agreed upon purchase amount and another to fund the working capital needs of the business.

 Your business may not sell a product that’s conducive to this but that doesn’t mean that you can’t find a way to produce automatic revenue streams.
 Think about what you can offer customers on a regular, ongoing basis.
 Perhaps you can offer service agreements or training classes for the products you already sell.
 Be creative.

 What differentiates your business from your competition?
 No matter how innovative a product or service is, eventually it will become a commodity.
 Whatever it is that you sell, you need to have something that differentiates you from your competition.
 Maybe it’s a unique brand promise or perhaps it’s an innovative way to deliver a generic product.

 How many of your current customers would refer friends and family to your business?
 This one question has been used for decades to measure how well you take care of your customers.
 It is also a reliable predictor of how likely they are to continue to do business with your company in the future.

 Can your business run without you there?
 This is one of the most challenging aspects of owning a small business.
 You’ve built your business from the ground up and have been directly involved with every step.
 The hardest thing you will do is to disconnect from what you’ve created but if you can’t, you don’t own a business.
 You own a job.

 Build simple, repeatable processes that you can train your staff to perform.
 Mentor them and help them to develop good judgment and decision making skills.
 Involve your people in your long term strategy and help them to think like entrepreneurs.
-Only then will you be able remove yourself from the daily business activities.
+Only then will you be able to remove yourself from the daily business activities.

 In fact, you may find that by implementing the structure that allows your business to operate effectively without you, you’ll find the freedom and income to pursue other endeavors without selling.
 Or with selling.
-It’s up to you.